 In terms of Regulation 43A of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 (Listing Regulations) the company's dividend distributionpolicy is attached as Annexure I to the board's report.

 TRANSFER TO RESERVES

-The company has not accepted any deposits covered under Chapter V ofthe Companies Act 2013.
-Accordingly no disclosure or reporting is required in respect ofdetails relating to deposits.
+The company has not accepted any deposits covered under Chapter V of the Companies Act2013.
+Accordingly there is no disclosure or reporting required in respect of detailsrelating to deposits.

 CHANGE IN THE NATURE OF BUSINESS IF ANY

 During the year there was no change in the nature of business of the company or any ofits subsidiaries.